-For the third year in a row, Employee Retention and turnover emerged as the top issues facing HR leaders today in this SHRM/Globoforce Survey.
+For the third year in a row, Employee Retention, recruitment, and turnover has again emerged as the top issues facing HR leaders today in 2018 SHRM/Globoforce Survey.
+Our economy continues to be defined by gig workers and job hoppers, and approximately 47% of HR professionals cited employee retention and turn over as their top workforce challenge this year.
 Among the top solutions companies feel may positively address the issue of retention are a suite of initiatives referred to as “Human-Centered” programs.
-These include: initiatives around positive relationships and teamwork, creating a compassionate, caring culture, employee appreciation, learning and growth opportunities, and creating an inclusive culture.
+These include: initiatives around positive relationships and teamwork; creating a compassionate, caring culture; employee appreciation; learning and growth opportunities; and creating an inclusive culture.

 Looking at additional sources, and listening to our employer clients and job candidates, we’ve found these additional key elements to successful retention and reduced turnover:

 Trust: When management embraces transparency with employees, trust increases.
 Employers who share and explain the data get an increased level of buy-in and loyalty from their people.

 Clarity: Uncertainty creates uneasiness.
 Employees want to know how the company is really doing, and more importantly, what their personal, specific, measurable goals will do to impact the company’s performance.
 When you can see personally how your work affects the big picture, you can become more personally invested in the result.

 Empowerment: The empowerment word has been buzzing through the ears of corporate leaders for decades, but has the buzz been translated into action?
 We hear from many management level individuals who have had their autonomy and authority reduced by acquisitions, changes in leadership, etc. This de-motivates them, and they seek to leave.
 True empowerment creates pride and ownership in one’s work, increasing employee satisfaction and productivity.